Code-4-Community/learning-resources/docs/jumpstart/week-6.md

 DTOs, or Data Transfer Objects, are objects whose only purpose is to contain and transfer data around.
 They usually only have methods for getting and setting data.
 Sometimes serialization and deserialization is included, but we'll mostly be focusing on the getting and setting part.

+>Note: serialization is the act of turning an object into a format, usually a string, that contains all of the
+>information needed to reconstruct the object.
+Deserialization is the opposite of that; it takes a serialized
+>representation, and turns it into the original object.

 Here is an example of a DTO:
 ```java